Cycling results 2025

 Our cycling results page brings you the latest race results from the 2025 UCI WorldTour and UCI ProTour - covering Grand Tours, Monuments, stage races and one-day classics.
 Updated as soon as possible after each race, in collaboration with First Cycling.
 Want to check out the riders' results?
 Visit the pages of Tadej Pogačar, Mathieu van der Poel, Demi Vollering and Lotte Kopecky.

-All the cycling results in one place
+Every cycling result, all in one place

 Cycling results in June